 As you prepare your home and take safety precautions when severe weather approaches, make sure your digital devices are ready to help you during a storm.
 Here are some tips to consider ahead of a storm:

-Keep your devices charged.
+Keep your digital devices charged.

-Ensure all devices and backup chargers plugged in as long as you have power.
+Ensure all digital devices and backup chargers plugged in as long as you have power.
 If you’re preparing to evacuate, ensure your devices are 100% charged before you leave.
 When you’re on the road, use mobile chargers in the care and only use your cell phone only for emergency calls or updates.

 Locate or purchase a car phone charger and spare battery.

 If power is out for an extended period, your vehicle could be a valuable source of energy for your mobile devices.
 It’s a great way to stay connected during a storm whether you need to evacuate or not